greggpatton/chase-the-dot/README.md

 A few more details...
 ---
+The [simple-movie-api](https://github.com/greggpatton/simple-movie-api) is used to retrieve movie data.

 This application is _not_ a [Universal JavaScript](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) application.
 It's a simple [Express](https://expressjs.com/) webserver that serves up ['transpiled'](https://babeljs.io/) JavaScript.
 If you're interested in Universal React applications you can check out this project, [React Redux Universal Hot Example](https://github.com/erikras/react-redux-universal-hot-example).

 Package highlights